 For those seeking additional credentials, there are certification programs available to highlight specific skills.
 For health insurance specialists, the National Center for Competency Testing (NCCT) and the American Academy of Professional Coders (AAPC) offer various certifications.
-The NCCT offers the Insurance and Coding Specialist certification (www.ncctinc.com).
+The NCCT offers the Insurance and Coding Specialist certification.
 The certification exam for an NCCT credential tests knowledge of medical coding, procedures and terminology.
-The AAPC offers certifications that reveal expertise in medical coding such as the Certified Professional Coder and the Certified Interventional Radiology Cardiovascular Coder (www.aapc.com).
+The AAPC offers certifications that reveal expertise in medical coding such as the Certified Professional Coder and the Certified Interventional Radiology Cardiovascular Coder.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), medical records and health information technicians earned a median salary of $34,970 in May 2013, while insurance claims and policy processing clerks earned a median of $36,230 a year.
-The employment of medical records and health information techs is projected by the BLS to increase by 22% between 2012 and 2022, just as insurance claims and policy processing clerks should see job opportunities rise by about 8% during the same decade.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), medical records and health information technicians earned a median salary of $40,350 in May 2018, while billing and processing clerks earned a median of $37,800 a year.
+The employment of medical records and health information techs is projected by the BLS to increase much faster than average at 11% between 2018 and 2028, just as billing and processing clerks should see job opportunities rise by about 10% during the same decade.